 Werner Heisenberg received his Nobel Prize one year later, in 1933.

-In Niels Bohr's theory of the atom, the electrons absorb and emit radiation of fixed wavelengths when jumping between the fixed orbits around a nucleus.
-The theory gave a good description of the spectrum from the hydrogen atom, but need to be further developed for more complicated atoms and molecules.
-In 1925, Werner Heisenberg formulated a quantum mechanics based on so called matrixes.
-In 1927, he proposed the 'uncertainty relation' giving limits to the precision with which the position and velocity of a particle can be simultaneously determined.
+In Niels Bohr's theory of the atom, electrons absorb and emit radiation of fixed wavelengths when jumping between fixed orbits around a nucleus.
+The theory provided a good description of the spectrum created by the hydrogen atom, but needed to be developed to suit more complicated atoms and molecules.
+In 1925, Werner Heisenberg formulated a type of quantum mechanics based on matrices.
+In 1927 he proposed the "uncertainty relation", setting limits for how precisely the position and velocity of a particle can be simultaneously determined.